More about: 11 Reina Sofia Museum Best Artworks

 - Location: Room 201.02 of the Reina Sofía.

-Still lifes have always been a source of inspiration for many artists, including Juan Gris with his work La Ventana Abierta (The Open Window).
-It is part of a series of works inspired by what the author saw through windows, the painting on display at the Reina Sofia being the most complete of them all.
+Still lifes have always been a source of inspiration for many artists, including Juan Gris with his work The Open Window.
+It is part of a series of works inspired by what the author saw through windows, with the painting on display at the Reina Sofía being the most complete of them all.

-The views of the painting represent the place where he painted the picture, the town of Bandol sur Mer, on the shores of the Mediterranean Sea in the south of France.
+The views in the painting represent the place where he painted it, the town of Bandol sur Mer, on the shores of the Mediterranean Sea in the south of France.

-Through her window she saw the sea and with that background she represented a still life with a very original composition.
-Its importance lies in the author's ability to paint several independent scenes on the same canvas.
+Through his window he could see the sea, and with that backdrop he depicted a still life with a very original composition.
+Its importance lies in the artist's ability to paint several independent scenes on the same canvas.

-7. The house of the palm tree, by Joan Miró
+7. The House with the Palm Tree, by Joan Miró

 Between 1916 and 1922, Joan Miró decided to travel in search of inspiration.
-A search that originated a series of works that represented different landscapes in a detailed way.
-One of these works was entitled La Casa de la Palmeraand is currently on display at the Reina Sofia Museum.
+This quest resulted in a series of works depicting different landscapes in great detail.
+One of these works was titled The House with the Palm Tree and is currently on display at the Reina Sofía Museum.

 He painted this picture in 1918 when he spent the summer in Montroig and decided to capture one of the landscapes that inspired him.
-There is an immense amount of small details in the painting itself which have led him to consider this painting as one of the first great pictorial milestones of the author.
+There are a huge number of small details in the painting itself, which have led him to consider this painting as one of the author's first major pictorial milestones.

-It is one of Miró's most important works in his pre-surrealist period, which he began to work on in 1923.
+It is one of Miró's most important works in his pre-surrealist period, which he began working on in 1923.

-Contrary to popular belief, the young woman in this famous painting by Dalí is not Gala, but her sister Ana María.
-This painting of the Girl at the Window is one of the many studies Dalí made painting his sister.
+Contrary to popular belief, the young woman who appears in this famous painting by Dalí is not Gala, but his sister Ana María.
+This painting of the Girl at the Window is one of the many studies Dalí made of his sister.

-The realism with which Dalí captures this canvas is striking, unlike the vast majority of works by an author characterized by extreme surrealism.
+If you book a guided tour of the Reina Sofía Museum, you will learn that the realism with which Dalí captures this canvas is striking, unlike the vast majority of works by an artist known for his extreme surrealism.

-The calm and relaxed pose of his sister and the bluish colors convey a tranquility that also contrasts sharply with the anguish caused by other of his works.
-This is Dalí's masterpiece as far as his sister's studies are concerned and the proof that Salvador Dalí also mastered painting in other facets different from the one he is known for.
+His sister's calm and relaxed pose and the bluish colors convey a tranquility that also contrasts sharply with the anguish evoked by his other works.
+This is Dalí's masterpiece in terms of his studies of his sister and proof that Salvador Dalí also mastered painting in other facets beyond those for which he is known.

 - Author: Salvador Dalí.